idaholab/moose/modules/geochemistry/paper.md

 The user may select from the database a subset of chemical components and reactions that are relevant for their particular model.
 These are:

 - aqueous species in equilibrium;
-- minerals in equilibrium with the aqueous solution that may precipitate or dissolve;
+- minerals in equilibrium with the aqueous solution that may precipitate or dissolve (a subset of all possible minerals may be chosen, and a user-supplied list of minerals may be prevented from precipitating);
-- dissolved gases and gases in equilibrium with an external buffer such as the atmosphere;
+- dissolved gases and gases in equilibrium with an external buffer such as the atmosphere (a subset of all possible gases may be used);
-- species in alternative oxidation states (redox couples) that may be in equilibrium or disequilibrium with the aqueous solution;
+- species in alternative oxidation states (redox couples), and the user may set individual couples to be in equilibrium or disequilibrium with the aqueous solution;
 - sorbed species in equilibrium with the aqueous solution, and are governed by a Langmuir approach or a surface-complexation approach that accounts for the electrical state of the porous-skeleton surface and how it varies with pH, ionic strength and solution composition;
 - minerals, redox species and sorbed species whose dynamics are governed by kinetic rates.
 Rates are sums of terms that may be dependent on the mass of kinetic species, a specific surface area, promoting-species molality or activity, a temperature-dependent Arrhenius term, and the activity-product and equilibrium constant of the kinetic species.
 The approach allows acid-neutral-alkali promotion as listed in the correlations prepared by @palandri to be used in geochemistry models, as well as many other types of rates.